J4skaran/e-commerce-project/README.md

 9. 🧮 What is the correlation between discount and profit?
 10. ⚠️ Which products should be prioritized or avoided based on performance?

-## Tools and Libraries Used
+## Tools and Libraries Used:

 -Python
 - Google Colab
 - Pandas – data manipulation
 - Plotly Express & Graph Objects – for interactive charts